Table of Contents

 Typical Injuries Victims May Sustain From Dog Bites

-Regardless of the size of the dog, a bite can result in serious harm.
-Children and the elderly, in particular, are at greater risk of sustaining catastrophic injuries from a dog bite because they are unable to defend themselves against the animal.
+Regardless of a dog’s size, a bite can result in serious harm.
+Children and the elderly, in particular, are at greater risk of sustaining catastrophic injuries from a dog bite because they are more likely to be unable to defend themselves against the animal.
 Nevertheless, anyone can be seriously injured or even killed by a vicious dog.

 Some of the most common dog bite injuries include the following: